neighbor-ryan/neighbor-ryan.github.io/ebikes.md

 - Great mix of fun/whimsy with real transportation / portability / overall utility.

 #### Cons
 - Expensive ($3800) for relatively small amount of bicycle/machine.
-They're well-made, so I felt it was worth it (once I'd covered other ebike use cases), but the price point is simply too high to be relevant to most people I talk to.
+They're well-made, so I felt it was worth it (once I'd covered other ebike use cases), but the price point is simply too high for most people I talk to.
 - Supply chain has been especially backed up since COVID.
 - Still a bit heavy to lug around (32lbs just the bike, 38 w/ battery, 40 with a rack).